DarshGupta1910/Udacity_AWS_ML-course/Lesson 2 (What is Machine Learning)/3. Introduction to Machine Learning Steps/readme.md

 -   You can use Amazon SageMaker  [to calculate new stats in Major League Baseball](https://aws.amazon.com/blogs/machine-learning/calculating-new-stats-in-major-league-baseball-with-amazon-sagemaker/).
 -   You can also find an article on  [Flagging suspicious healthcare claims with Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/flagging-suspicious-healthcare-claims-with-amazon-sagemaker/)  on the AWS Machine Learning blog.
 -   What [kinds of questions and problems](https://docs.aws.amazon.com/machine-learning/latest/dg/machine-learning-problems-in-amazon-machine-learning.html)  are good for machine learning?

+# Step 2: Build a Dataset
+The next step in the machine learning process is to build a dataset that can be used to solve your machine learning-based problem.
+Understanding the data needed helps you select better models and algorithms so you can build more effective solutions.

+### The most important step of the machine learning process

+Working with data is perhaps the most overlooked—yet most important—step of the machine learning process.
+In 2017, an O’Reilly study showed that machine learning practitioners spend 80% of their time working with their data.

+## The Four Aspects of Working with Data
+You can take an entire class just on working with, understanding, and processing data for machine learning applications.
+Good, high-quality data is essential for any kind of machine learning project.
+Let's explore some of the common aspects of working with data.

+### Data collection

+Data collection can be as straightforward as running the appropriate SQL queries or as complicated as building custom web scraper applications to collect data for your project.
+You might even have to run a model over your data to generate needed labels.
+Here is the fundamental question:

+> Does the data you've collected match the machine learning task and problem you have defined?

+### Data inspection

+The quality of your data will ultimately be the largest factor that affects how well you can expect your model to perform.
+As you inspect your data, look for:

+-   Outliers
+-   Missing or incomplete values
+-   Data that needs to be transformed or preprocessed so it's in the correct format to be used by your model

+### Summary statistics

+Models can assume how your data is structured.

+Now that you have some data in hand it is a good best practice to check that your data is in line with the underlying assumptions of your chosen machine learning model.

+With many statistical tools, you can calculate things like the mean, inner-quartile range (IQR), and standard deviation.
+These tools can give you insight into the  _scope_,  _scale_, and  _shape_ of the dataset.

+### Data visualization

+You can use data visualization to see outliers and trends in your data and to help stakeholders understand your data.

+## Terminology

+-   _Impute_ is a common term referring to different statistical tools which can be used to calculate missing values from your dataset.
+-   _Outliers_ are data points that are significantly different from others in the same sample.

+## Additional reading

+-   In machine learning, you use several statistical-based tools to better understand your data.
+The  `sklearn`  library has many examples and tutorials, such as this example demonstrating  [outlier detection on a real dataset](https://sklearn.org/auto_examples/applications/plot_outlier_detection_housing.html#sphx-glr-auto-examples-applications-plot-outlier-detection-housing-py).